 ChickPea Tagine: Once again, not every restaurant will offer this dish, but it is popular enough that many do.
 Tagine is essentially a soup that has been cooked together with a variety of vegetables and simmered in a broth.
 Unfortunately the exact ingredients can greatly vary according to the chef so you’ll just have to try any local options to find out what it’s like.

 Vegetable Sandwich: Did you know that more and more restaurants are starting to serve vegetable sandwiches?
 If all veg isn’t your thing, many also have tofu sandwiches with fried or grilled tofu.
-You can also find a range of cucumber and cheese, avocado, bean sprout, and even bell pepper sandwiches at many restaurants.
+You can also find a range of cucumber and cheese, avocado, bean sprout, and even bell pepper sandwiches at many STL restaurants.

 Bean Burritos: Simple, but delicious, the bean burrito is a vastly underrated vegetarian staple.
-Bean Burritos can be purchased literally anywhere Mexican food can be found, and often for an extremely low price.
+Bean Burritos can be purchased literally anywhere Mexican food in St. Louis can be found, and often for an extremely low price.
 Adding cheese is usually somewhere around the 50 cent mark, and many restaurants offer you the choice of corn or flour tortillas.
 Some also offer bean tacos, or a variety of options such as black bean or brown bean burritos.